andyrepton/object-detection-rest/README.md

     ```
     !FLASK_APP=wsgi.py flask run
     ```
    1. Test the local Flask app (test_flask.ipynb provided) running on your notebook server.
-Both curl commands and python code will be provided.
+Both curl commands and Python code will be provided.
 !curl -X POST -H "Content-Type: application/json" --data '{"data": "hello world"}' http://localhost:5000/prediction
-   1. Stop the flask app  when complete.
+   1. Stop the Flask app when complete.
 (Click the stop button in 3_run_flask.ipynb)
 1. Save code to GitHub using push.
-Be sure to include all relevant models, prediction python files, and any pertinent notebooks.
+Be sure to include all relevant models, prediction Python files, and any pertinent notebooks.
    1. Click GitHub plugin
    1. Click upload icon
    1. Enter username and password/token